 “Town Hall” Zoom Meetings

-Ongoing outreach will further refine our questions by targeting four main areas of focus as identified through our outreach to date.
-These topics encompass all elements of the general plan that staff will be updating through 2023:
+Ongoing outreach will further refine our questions by targeting areas of focus as identified through our outreach to date, including growth and development, environment and sustainability, and community and health.

 We will begin facilitating discussions around these topics at our February 25th meeting.
 We will also undertake follow up meetings for each of the four topics identified above, where we bring the “big ideas” gathered to date and compare them against current vision statements and General Plan policies, and dig into new policies that could speak to the new goals and priorities of the community on a 20 year timeline.